 Faculty Corner

-In her spare time, Tighe enjoys playing tennis, running, traveling, watching Florida State football and hanging with her cat, Anova.
+Dr. Tighe is also interested in quantitative methodology and cherishes mentoring and providing guidance to colleagues, postdoctoral fellows, and doctoral and master’s students on research design and analytic approaches.
+In her spare time, Dr. Tighe enjoys playing tennis, traveling, watching Florida State football and hanging with her cat, Anova.

 ADULT LITERACY